 INLIVIAN may not execute the HAP Contract until the units fully comply with HQS/UPCS.

-Pre-HAP Contract Inspections [24 CFR 983.103(b)]
+Pre-HAP Contract Inspections

 The HA must inspect each contract unit before execution of the HAP contract.
 The HA may not enter into a HAP contract covering a unit until the unit fully complies with HQS/UPCS.